How does the Cost Segregation process work?

 - Most people use straight line depreciation.
 Which means they depreciate the value of their property by 27.5 years.
 If you have a $10M property, that results in ~$360k per year in depreciation.

 - Cost Segregation.

 - Instead, we itemize every part of your property.
 Roofs, Windows, Doors, etc. And apply a useful life (not just a broad 27.5 years) to each item.
 This results in a higher depreciation amount.
 As an example, we may increase that depreciation to $2.8M in year one.
 This results in a much larger tax defferal to you.

 Does my Property qualify for Cost Segregation?

-Excluding your primary residence, most real estate that was built after 1986 qualifies for Depreciation.
+Excluding your primary residence, most real estate that was placed into service after 1986 qualifies for Depreciation.
 Below are some of the most common types of Real Estate that qualify.

 What's the catch?

 No catch.
 The methodologies we use are both approved by and prescribed by the IRS in their audit techniques guide.

 Cost Segregation is for anyone who wants to reduce their taxable income.